PyNoon/curriculum/lesson_data_4/slides.md

   * Each piece of data should have a **single source of truth**
   * Generate other **representations** from that source
 * Documentation
-  * Comments that state exactly what code does (i.e. repeat what they code itself is saying) get out of date
+  * Comments that state exactly what code does (i.e. repeat what the code itself is saying) get out of date
   * Comments should explain what code **achieves** and **why**